When did digital tachographs come in?

 AETR countries are Albania, Andorra, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Kazakhstan, Liechtenstein, Macedonia, Moldova, Monaco, Montenegro, Russia, San Marino, Serbia, Switzerland, Turkey, Turkmenistan, Ukraine, and Uzbekistan.

-Gemalto welcomes the new tachograph regulation (EU) n° 165/2014, coming into force in March 2016, which mandates enhanced features for digital tachograph systems.
+Thales had an important role during the migration in Europe to the Smart Tachograph Version 1 System.
+This new system is based on the new tachograph regulation (EU) n° 165/2014, coming into force in March 2016, which mandated enhanced features for digital tachograph systems.

-The new generation of smart tachographs is mandatory as of 15 June 2019.
+The new generation of smart tachographs was mandatory as of 15 June 2019.

 We contribute to road safety